Mountain Health Case Study

 Responsive Website for Naturopathic Practice to help people achieve balance

 The client was a recent graduate of naturopathic medicine.
 She was in the process of buying a medical practice to start her business.
 However, she had no online presence.
-The assignment was to create a responsive website for her practice so that she can make it easier for her patients to find information about naturopathic medicine and services she will provide.
-In addition, she wanted to use the website as a medium for news, community events, and articles.
+The client needs a responsive website for her practice so that she can make it easier for her patients to find information about naturopathic medicine and services she will provide.
+In addition, she wanted to use the website as a medium for news, community events, and articles, and gain new leads.

 We used affinity diagrams to organize data collected from survey and user interviews.
 This was a very helpful process for UI when we defined the “why” and the mood.